Chuck Tingle

 Chuck Tingle is a pseudonymous author, primarily of niche gay erotica.
 His stories mainly take the form of monster erotica, featuring romantic and sexual encounters with dinosaurs, imaginary creatures, anthropomorphized inanimate objects, and even abstract concepts.
 Most of his works are self-published through Amazon, primarily as ebooks, but also as paperbacks and audiobooks.
-Some works are sold through Macmillan Publishing, while another is sold through Tor Publishing Group.
+Some works are sold through Macmillan Publishing, while others are sold through Tor Publishing Group.
 In 2016, his short story Space Raptor Butt Invasion was a finalist for the Hugo Awards as the result of a coordinated campaign which he disavowed.
 In the following year's awards, he was a finalist for the Best Fan Writer award.

 Personal life

 Little has been confirmed about Tingle's identity, beyond the fact that "Chuck Tingle" is a pseudonym.
 A photo presented as a portrait of Tingle was found on a stock photo web site.
 When appearing in person, Tingle maintains his anonymity by wearing sunglasses over a pink sack on his head, which has "love is real" written on it in black marker.

 Tingle presents himself as a taekwondo grandmaster who was born in Home of Truth, Utah (a ghost town established in 1933 as a religious commune and abandoned in 1977), acquired a PhD in holistic massage at DeVry University (which does not offer such a degree), and now lives in Billings, Montana.
-Tingle is autistic.
-He is also bisexual.
-He has a son named Jon.

-In a 2022 Tumblr post, Tingle discussed identifying as transgender, explaining that, while he did not experience physical gender dysphoria, "in a purely technical and utilitarian sense of A PLUS B then YES, male would not be my preferred gender".
+Tingle is autistic, bisexual, and has a son named Jon.
+In a 2022 Tumblr post, Tingle discussed possibly identifying as transgender, explaining that while he did not experience physical gender dysphoria, "in a purely technical and utilitarian sense of A PLUS B then YES, male would not be my preferred gender".

 In 2016, a person identifying himself as Jon stated in a Reddit "Ask Me Anything" session that he edits his father's work for publication and cares for him.
 Jon made a number of claims that have remained unconfirmed or been denied by Tingle himself, including that Tingle is a savant and that the anthropomorphism found in many of Tingle's works reflects "identity issues that he has been working through his whole life".